maciejmiklas/node-mcu-utils/README.md

 ```

 # WiFi Access
-It's simple facade for connecting to WiFi.
-You have to provide connection credentials and function that will be executed after the connection has been established.
+It's a simple facade for connecting to WiFi.
+You have to provide connection credentials and a function that will be executed after the connection has been established.

-*execute(...)* connects to WiFi and this can take some time.
+*execute(...)* connects to WiFi, which can take some time.
 You can still call this method multiple times.
-In such case callbacks will be stored in the queue and executed after WiFi connection has been established.
+In such cases, callbacks will be stored in the queue and executed after the WiFi connection has been established.

 ``` lua
 require "wlan"